 – Plettenvale Wines also had its first harvest in 2011, and produces a memorable Brut Rosé Methode Cap Classique from Pinot Noir and Chardonnay.
 Visitors can watch the magic happening in its cellar.

 – Herod Wines is 68km from Knysna on a north-facing slope of Cradock Peak in the Outeniqua Mountains.
 The vines grow at an altitude of 650m to 700m, where mists, frosts, occasional snow, year-round rain and cool summer winds create a long ripening season for Pinot Noir and Sauvignon Blanc.

 If you enjoy golf as much as wine, drop in on The Goose Wine Estate, owned by former US Open Champion Retief ‘The Goose’ Goosen.
 This high altitude vineyard on the Outeniqua Mountains produces cool climate sophisticated Cabernet Sauvignon, Shiraz and Sauvignon Blancs.

-The 5 star Turbine Boutique Hotel and Spa is situated on Thesen Island in Knysna.
-Intuitive architecture pays homage to the old power station it once was.
+The 5-star Turbine Boutique Hotel and Spa is situated on Thesen Island in Knysna.
+The intuitive architecture pays homage to the old power station it once was.
 Accommodation comprises luxury hotel rooms, standard rooms, a honeymoon suite and one Water Club self-catering apartment.
 Group bookings are welcome for weddings, small conferences and events.
 The 24 room hotel is also home to the Island Café Restaurant with tables overlooking the canals, pool deck or nestled between the original refurbished turbines.
 The Tapas Restaurant & Bar Deck also offers a la carte menus and lagoon sunset views.
 The Amani Spa has a wide range of treatments for hotel guests and the Turbine Water Club offers many options for water-based activities.